PTwr/SteamDeckTouchPad/README.md

 Very simple python script to use SteamDeck touchscreen (absolute positioning) as touchpad (relative positioning).

-No pemanent configuration changes requires, just some easily reinstalable packages.
+No pemanent configuration changes required, just some easily reinstalable packages.
 Which is good, as SteamOS update might wipe custom stuff away.

 Works when built-in screen is disabled.